+(1) Ordinary home-to-work travel or vice versa is not counted as hours worked.

+(2) Travel time for nonexempt employees may be hours worked under some conditions (e.g., travel to work related conference, work sites, training, etc.).

-- (1) Ordinary home-to-work travel or vice versa is not counted as hours worked. - (2) Time spent traveling on one-day assignments is counted as hours worked regardless of time of day or day of the week. - (3) Travel away from home involving an overnight stay for employees is counted as hours worked when it occurs during the employee's normal working hours.
-This provision is applicable not only on regular working days, but also during the corresponding hours of non-working days. - f.
+(3) Time spent traveling on one-day assignments is counted as hours worked regardless of time of day or day of the week.

+(4) Travel away from home involving an overnight stay for non-exempt employees is counted as hours worked when it occurs during the employee's normal working hours.
+This provision is applicable not only on regular working days, but also during the corresponding hours of non-working days.

+f.
 Lectures, Meetings and Training.
-When an employee by reason of official responsibilities is required to attend lectures, meetings, training programs, etc., such time is counted as hours worked. - g.
+When a non-exempt employee, by reason of official responsibilities, is required to attend lectures, meetings, training programs, etc., such time is counted as hours worked.

+g.
 State Holiday.
-Time worked on a State holiday is counted as hours worked. - h.
+Time worked on a State holiday is counted as hours worked.

+h.
 Time Off.
-Time off paid in leave status, for State holidays, and/or for Compensatory Time is not counted as hours worked.
+Time off in a paid leave status, for State holidays, and/or for Compensatory or Holiday Compensatory Time is not counted as hours worked.